opensource-observer/oso/apps/docs/blog/2024-10-24-rf5-ballot-box/index.md

 ![](./06-rf2-distro.png)

-This round was a great one for “average” projects.
 The flatter distribution resulted in a more equitable spread, allowing even lower-ranked projects to receive meaningful allocations.

 ### Smaller projects overperformed

-We raised [this concern](https://docs.opensource.observer/blog/what-builders-can-learn-from-retropgf3#projects-vs-individuals) in one of our RF3 reports:
+In [our RF3 analysis](https://docs.opensource.observer/blog/what-builders-can-learn-from-retropgf3#projects-vs-individuals), we raised the concern that voting on projects can give smaller projects an advantage:

 > In addition to the incentive for everyone to throw their name in the hat next RetroPGF, there may also be a perverse incentive for individual contributors or factions from within larger projects or DAOs to apply.

+Voters may be more likely to vote for smaller projects because they are easier to understand.
+There's also a tendency to give something to every project in the category (more on this later), or to assume that smaller projects are more deserving of funding.

-Many of the top projects from previous rounds saw a reduction in their RF5 funding compared to earlier rounds.
+This appears to have played out in RF5.
+Many of the larger projects from previous rounds saw a reduction in their RF5 funding.
 Examples include:

 - Protocol Guild: 223K OP in RF5 (vs 663K OP in RF3)
 - go-ethereum: 234K OP in RF5 (vs 496K OP in RF4)